WAM2layers/WAM2layers/docs/quickstart.md

 # How to use

 ## Quickstart
-We recommend to create an editable installation in a dedicated conda environment:
+We recommend to create an editable installation in a dedicated conda environment (assuming you have an installation of Anaconda/Miniconda already):

 ```
 # Create a dedicated conda environment